 The native ISO range is 200 – 6400 (with 200 being the base ISO), which doesn’t set any records and is starting to show the age of the camera processing technology.
 But the noise is relatively low and images are very sharp and defined, based on my real-world shooting tests.

 I previously listed the limited options for video capture as a plus, but some will see this is a negative.
 There’s also no 4K, but given the camera’s age, that’s hardly surprising.
 Still, these days 4K is more and more common, and not having the option will be a negative for many.

 You can’t shoot “flat” JPEG images; you must choose one of Fuji’s film simulation profiles.
 There are a few that are close to the standard modern digital look, but the rest are more Instagram-like (although far more film-realistic).
 RAW images, of course, are not subject to any in-camera filters, but it’s a little annoying that it’s not possible to use the X100S as a purely digital camera in terms of color profiles for JPEG.
 If you shot Fuji slide film in the past, you may love the profiles, but younger photographers may not be as keen on the limitations.

-Primarily I think this camera, in 2019, would be most appealing to photographers who already own a dSLR system with multiple lenses, or photogs with existing mirrorless setups.
+So who should considering picking up a FujiFilm X100S in 2020, would be most appealing to photographers who already own a dSLR or mirrorless system with multiple lenses.
 The simplicity and freedom of the small size, great image quality, and retro styling makes it a compelling travel camera or “walk around” option.
 The fixed lens may seem like a negative, but sometimes it’s nice not to have to make a decision about which lenses to bring.
 Additionally, I find that focal length limitation often forces me to be more creative in my compositions.